Find out about different types of financial support to help you with your studies if you have a disability.

 - email your form to the funding provider.

 We can help you apply for DSA.
-Get in touch through My Sussex if you would like more advice or to arrange a drop-in session with a Disability Advisor.
+Get in touch through My Sussex if you would like more advice, or come to one of our drop-in sessions.

 You’ll get an outcome within three weeks.